Nikkō – 日光

 The Ōtani river flows under this bridge, in a beautiful valley which occasionally gets covered by fog.

 Sightseeing the area in autumn is recommended because of the red foliage, but summer’s fresh green leaves are also nice.

 Rin’nō-ji Temple is a very important one.
 In the three Buddhist halls (Sanbutsu-dō) of the main pavilion you can see the wooden statues of Amida, Senju Kannon and Batō Kannon.
 Over the temple a path with cedar trees on both sides takes place.
 This path and its lanterns create a mysterious atmosphere.

-When I went through the torii gate of Tōshō-gū Shrine I could immediately see the main gate (Niō-mon) and a five-stored pagoda on the left.
+When we went through the torii gate of Tōshō-gū Shrine we could immediately see the main gate (Niō-mon) and a five-stored pagoda on the left.
 The contrast between the red pagoda and the green leaves was amazing.

-I went further and I came by the Yōmei-mon.
+We went further and we came by the Yōmei-mon.
 This area seems very wide in pictures, but when you are in front of this building you can’t take your sight away from it.
-I went over this building cluster and could see the “sleeping cat” statue.
+We went over this building cluster and could see the “sleeping cat” statue.

 Next to the Kitō-den, where marriages and other rites are celebrated, there is a lush path leading to Tokugawa Ieyasu’s tomb.